 Email address: firstname.lastname@example.org

 The Internet Service Providers Association of Ireland (ISPAI) provides an anonymous reporting service - Hotline.ie - to members of the public who accidentally uncover illegal content on the internet, particularly online child sexual abuse material (CSAM), referred to in Irish legislation as child pornography.
-To view other types of illegal content that should be reported to Hotline.ie please seewww.hotline.ie/contact-us/what-you-can-report/.
+Discover what types of content should be reported to Hotline.ie.